sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 ### Render Resolution/ Aspect Ratio

 First of all, one should look at what device will be viewing the art.
-Most displays of PC's, laptops, phones, TV's with the exception of tablets, will have an aspect ratio of exactly 16:9 or be close to that ratio (Most tablets have an aspect ratio of 4:3).
+Most displays of PCs, laptops, phones, TVs with the exception of tablets, will have an aspect ratio of exactly 16:9 or be close to that ratio (Most tablets have an aspect ratio of 4:3).

 This means that when rendering, it's good to stick with one of these 16:9 resolutions.